stylersnico/abyssproject-wiki/en/git/clean-repository-history.md

 First of all, connect to your git repository in command line.

+> If the history is on another branch than "main", puth the name of the actual branch or you won't delete anything.
+{.is-danger}

 Checkout the actual repository
 ```
 git checkout --orphan latest_branch